bluedolphin-dev/bluedolphin_dev/README.md

-i'm about to start my html5 and css3 classes on udemy.com after that iw ill be going for a javascript and jquery course. and add maybe ux/ui to it.
+i'm about to start my html5 and css3 classes on udemy.com after that i will be going for a javascript and jquery course. and add maybe ux/ui to it.